mszegedy/plea/story/ch-7.md

 "There's a few lists, yes," said Sofia.
 "But I'd rather go over those later.
 It's less useful to know than you'd think.
 As for how many, I'd guess… about 240 or so."

 Vasilisa attempted to wolf-whistle, and failed.
-Artemis noticed her attempt, and as a way of having her back, completed the whistle for her.
+Artemis noticed her attempt, and, out of solidarity, completed the whistle for her.

 "Yes, we have maybe 10% of all idols in the entirety of Keleykh," said Sofia.
 "Unlike other factions, our power doesn't come from gods, just idols and mosquitos, for the most part."